-Former digital editor accused of deleting magazine’s YouTube account
+Former digital editor found responsible for deleting magazine’s YouTube account

 A former employee of Comstock's Magazine has been accused of deleting the publication's YouTube channel on Feb.
 10, 2020, less than a month after quitting his job at the magazine.